 Before I begin, I’d like to give credit where credit is due: the following recommendations are a curated list of strategies first proposed by Marie Forleo in B-School and Derek Halpern in his fantastic program, Blog That Converts.
 These are tips that I’ve found most effective for myself and my clients.
 It’s not exhaustive by … Read More

 Recently, my husband and I were visiting with a few friends who had come to meet our daughter, then two months old.
 After sharing a few requisite stories about getting intimate with our daughter's poop, the conversation inevitably turned to a more sobering discussion on parenthood.
-One of them half-jokingly refer to having children as [...]
+One of them half-jokingly referred to having children as [...]